gregv21v/puzzle-generator2/README.md

         - For the sided piece there is a box in the middle, and a box on the edge.
 When you move the box on edge you adjust the radius, and rotation of the sided peice.
 When you move the box in the center you adjust the radius and the position of the piece.

+* Add the ability to edit the width and height of the canvas
+* Add the ability to resize the different panels (first add the ability to close and open the panels)
+* Add the ability to combine different shapes together
+    * How to:
+        - you can create a list of sides that includes the sides of both shapes
+* Add the ability to change the color of each piece, both the background and the border
+* Add the ability to save and load pieces as json
+* Add the ability to show or display labels on the pieces themselves